-The radio receiver in your T-Maxx uses 4 AA batteries.
-The battery holder for the receiver batteries is located underneath the battery cover.
+The radio receiver in your model uses 4 AA batteries.
+The receiver battery holder is located underneath the battery cover.
 The battery cover can be identified by the on/off switch.

 - 1. Remove the battery cover by removing the two 3x10mm buttonhead cap screws from the cover. - 2.
 Remove the battery holder and install 4 AA alkaline batteries.
 Make careful note of the battery polarity by comparing against the diagrams in the battery holder.